SkrufD/DNS/README.md

 This repository has the main configuration files I used to create a local network DNS system using Pi-hole for ad-blocking with Unbound as the Internet reaching DNS and NSD for the local DNS service.

-I started out by installing Raspbian Buster Lite (https://www.raspberrypi.org/downloads/raspbian/) and then used the "Pi-hole as All-Around DNS Solution" located here... https://docs.pi-hole.net/guides/unbound/
+I started out by installing Raspbian Buster Lite... https://www.raspberrypi.org/downloads/raspbian/

+Then I used the "Pi-hole as All-Around DNS Solution" located here... https://docs.pi-hole.net/guides/unbound/